dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

-When weak checking is enabled, runtime type tests (including explicit and implicit casts) shall succeed whenever the runtime type test would have succeeded if all `?` types were ignored, `Never` were treated as `Null`, `Object` is treated as nullable, and `required` named parameters were treated as optional.
+When weak checking is enabled, runtime type tests (including explicit and implicit casts) shall succeed whenever the runtime type test would have succeeded if all `?` types were ignored, `Never` were treated as `Null`, `Object` were treated as nullable, and `required` named parameters were treated as optional.

 Instance checks (`e is T`) and casts (`e as T`) behave differently when run in strong vs weak checking mode.